cfrydenlund01/earCrawler/README.md

 - `inference-<mode>-select.srj` SELECT snapshot

 All ASK checks must pass for the script to exit 0.
 Use the `.srj` file for manual inspection of inferred bindings.

+## B.9 API integrations

+The Trade.gov and Federal Register clients use `keyring` to load API keys and user agents from the Windows Credential Manager.
+Environment variables with the same names override stored secrets.
+Responses are cached on disk under `.cache/api/` with ETag support so subsequent runs are deterministic.

+Contract tests ship with [VCR](https://github.com/kevin1024/vcrpy) cassettes so CI runs completely offline.
+To refresh recordings locally set `VCR_RECORD_MODE=once` and run the tests; commit the updated files afterwards.